This is how you watch the SeQual 2021 horror movie from around the world

 How to watch Peacock TV

 Peacock TV is a streaming service from NBCUniversal.
-It allows you to watch content belonging to the NBCUniversal group, as well as series and movies from other partner networks.
+It allows you to watch content from the NBCUniversal group, as well as series and films from other partner networks.
 This includes classics like “The Office”, “Saturday Night Live” and “30 Rock”.
-Peacock also offers original shows, such as ‘AP Bio’ and the latest version of ‘Saved By the Bell’.
+Peacock also offers original shows, such as ‘AP Bio’ and the latest episode of ‘Saved By the Bell’.

 Signing up for a paid subscription to Peacock gives you access to more content.
-But with the free tier, you can still watch a great selection of original NBC shows, movies, and shows, albeit with frequent commercials.
+But with the free tier, you can still watch an impressive selection of NBC original shows, movies, and shows, albeit with frequent commercials.
 This includes the first two seasons of “The Office”.

-A direct sequel to the 1992 horror film is slated to hit theaters worldwide:
+A direct sequel to the 1992 horror film will be screened in theaters around the world:

 August 26: Australia, New Zealand, Greece, Germany, Brazil, Argentina, Czech Republic, Hungary, Malaysia, Mexico, Italy, Russia, Saudi Arabia and the Netherlands.